svenwiltink/braindump/article/http-monkey/README.md

 readelf -a -W banaan | grep -i 5f0bf0
   6610: 00000000005f0bf0    60 FUNC    GLOBAL DEFAULT    1 vendor/golang.org/x/net/http/httpguts.ValidHeaderFieldValue
 ````
-net/http is calling a function that is prefixed with 'vendor'.
+net/http is calling a function that is prefixed with "vendor".
 It turns out Go vendors the
 /x/ packages it needs in the standard library.
 The function we are patching isn't the
 same 'instance' of the function.
 The vendored version can be found [here](https://github.com/golang/go/tree/c5cf6624076a644906aa7ec5c91c4e01ccd375d3/src/vendor/golang.org/x/net/http/httpguts).
 We don't normally have access to this function from within out application, but there is